MichaelGrupp/evo/README.md

 This can be caused if the Kernel version of Jupyter does not match the Python version of the evo installation.

 ---

+## Contributing

+Patches are welcome, preferably as pull requests.

 ## License